Arson in royal dockyards: Amendment and repeal

 The Attlee ministry's Criminal Justice Bill 1948 was amended by the House of Commons so that the death penalty for murder would be abolished, and that during peacetime the suspension would extend to other capital offences including arson in royal dockyards.
 However, this was not accepted by the House of Lords, and eventually the bill as enacted omitted these provisions, although an unofficial suspension of the death penalty lasted for several months.

 The Murder (Abolition of Death Penalty) Act 1965 temporarily abolishing the death penalty for murder was made permanent by parliamentary resolution in 1969, leaving the provisions of the Dockyards etc. Protection Act 1772 as one of the four civilian crimes that retained the death penalty.
 The Criminal Law Act 1967 removed the obsolete references to assize courts and "benefit of clergy" from the 1772 act.

 Various acts and subordinate legislation made non-textual amendments extending the scope of the 1772 act so that by 1970 it applied to "naval vessels, naval, military or Air Force installations and certain property vested in the Minister of Technology".
 That year, the Law Commission's report on the law on criminal damage proposed that the crime be abolished in its draft consolidation bill.
 This came after the fact that the law was no longer required for its original purposes, as warships were no longer made of flammable materials.
 The resulting Criminal Damage Act 1971 duly repealed the 1772 act and abolished the offence of arson in royal dockyards and armories.

+The whole act was repealed for the Isle of Man by section 1(1) of, and group 1 of part I of schedule 1 to, the Statute Law (Repeals) Act 1993, which came into force on 5 November 1993.

 The Crime and Disorder Act 1998 and the Human Rights Act 1998 abolished the death penalty for all remaining crimes.
 In a speech in the House of Lords on the Crime and Disorder Bill, Lord Goodhart stated that the dockyard arson offence disappeared from the list of capital crimes in 1971 "without, so far as I am aware, either comment or concern."

 Despite abolition in the United Kingdom, a 2004 episode of the comedy quiz show QI asserted that it is still popularly and erroneously believed that arson in royal dockyards continues to exist as a capital offence.
 Though similar crimes have occurred since abolition, they are now dealt with under general laws relating to arson.